isaacnmm/pestpolicy-hugo2XX/content/posts/how-venemous-is-a-black-spider-with-white-dots/index.md

 ###  5. Black Widow Spider

-National Geographic state that [black widows are highlyvenomous](https://www.ncbi. nlm. nih. gov/books/NBK499987/) - infarct the most poisonous in North America.
-Compared to the rattlesnakes, bites from [black widows are 15 times more venomous](https://www.livescience. com/39919-black-widow-spiders. html).
-But black widows only bite if disturbed by humans or predators [when resting](https://pestpolicy.com/do-spiders-sleep/).
+National Geographic state that [black widows are highlyvenomous](https://www.ncbi.nlm.nih.gov/books/NBK499987/)- infarct the most poisonous in North America.
+Compared to the rattlesnakes, bites from [black widows are 15 times more venomous](https://www.livescience.com/39919-black-widow-spiders.html).But black widows only bite if disturbed by humans or predators [when resting](https://pestpolicy.com/do-spiders-sleep/).

 The immature and male black widow spiders come with white spots while the female is conspicuous shaped like a red hourglass.
 The spots on this spider will run on its back and sides.
 Further, you'll see, on its big abdomen, some cleanly outlined spots - while only females are very venomous.
 Related: [Do Spiders Have Hearts? ](https://pestpolicy.com/do-spiders-have-hearts/)

 ##  Black widow's Venom

 As noted above, Black widows are very venomous while only the females will threaten the life of human beings.
-But these spiders don't [major harm to humans](https://www.livescience. com/39702-first-person-black-widow-bite-sends-man-to-hospital. html) - but this is different from the sick, very old, and very young.
+But these spiders don't [major harm to humans](https://www.livescience.com/39702-first-person-black-widow-bite-sends-man-to-hospital.html)- but this is different from the sick, very old, and very young.
 The bites from these spiders feel and appear like the pin-prick with the pain spreading withing very few minutes in the human body.

-The pain from Black widows bites could last for about 8-12 hours as detailed by [OSHA](https://www.osha. gov/OshDoc/data_Hurricane_Facts/black_widow_spider. pdf).
-But the species of this Black widows will determine the effects which may include diaphragm paralysis, severe back pain, nausea, and muscle aches.
+The pain from Black widows bites could last for about 8-12 hours as detailed by [OSHA](https://www.osha.gov/OshDoc/data_Hurricane_Facts/black_widow_spider.pdf).But the species of this Black widows will determine the effects which may include diaphragm paralysis, severe back pain, nausea, and muscle aches.